isomerpages/singapore-customs-cms/_businesses/Importing Goods/import-procedures.md

 	<input type="checkbox" id="accordion4">
     <label for="accordion4">Making an incorrect declaration on the value of goods imported into Singapore:</label>
 <div>
-	<li>Omission of insurance charges in the value when declaring GST Payment permit to import goods</li>
+	<ul><li>Omission of insurance charges in the value when declaring GST Payment permit to import goods</li>
 	<li>Free gifts provided by overseas supplier not declared in the GST Payment permit</li></ul>
     </div>
 	</li>